What is a debt consolidation loan?

 Debt consolidation loans can be used in several different situations.
 Studies show that around 1 in 4 people aged 35-54 hold more than three credit cards!
 Those with multiple cards may wish to consolidate all their credit card debt into one single loan.
 They may also choose to go one step further and consolidate these cards with their home loan, car loan and other personal loans.

 Consolidating your loans takes the stress out of managing different repayments, and gives you one loan, one interest rate and one repayment amount.
-This allows you to budget better as well as giving you an end date for the loan when everything will be paid off!
+This allows you to budget better as well as gives you an end date for the loan when everything will be paid off!

 Why should I do it?